Hello-Ship-Code/DS-with-C/02-Recursion/README.md

 Example:

 - In the given program we are running a recursive function with a condition.
-Which will call itself when the condition is DOESN'T satisfis.
+Which will call itself when the condition is DOESN'T satisfy.
 - Here first the program comes to the function with the values & then go to the conditional statements.

 - As the value of `int x = 3`.
-The condition won't get satidfied & the program enter the condition.
+The condition won't get satisfied & the program enter the condition.
 Then the value of `x` will be printed.
 Then the fun is called again with `(n-1)` => `fun(3-1)` => `fun(2)`.
-So, on until the value of `n = 0` program will be exits the functon & perform any task after `fun()` call.
+So, on until the value of `n = 0` program will be exits the function & perform any task after `fun()` call.
 The program will get terminated.
-- Check the image below for tracing how does recurion works.
+- Check the image below for tracing how does recursion works.

 ```c++
 #include<stdio.h>